itsquas05/WD-Seatwork-3/readme.md

 </div>

 <div align="center">
-Check out my website's header and footer gallery for great designs.
-This website shows a landing page which leads to various choices of static and dynamic headers as well as footers, with attention grabbing designs and layouts.
+Explore the header and footer gallery on my website for some eye-pleasing design options.
+The website features a landing page that directs you to a variety of static and dynamic headers and footers, all showcasing eye-catching designs and layouts.
 </div>

 <br />